COVID-19 Resources for Faculty Members

 - GU Wellness.
 The Office of Faculty & Staff Benefits offers wellness workshops, coaching, and other various other resources.
 Visit the Virtual Wellness website.

 - Coronavirus (COVID-19) Resource Center.
 The University is collecting general information regarding the University’s COVID-19 response and resources at this website, which is routinely updated.

 - Community Compact.
 Our mission of cura personalis calls each of us at this time to bear individual responsibility to help protect the health and safety of the entire community.
-Recognizing this responsibility, in order to be present on any university-owned, managed or controlled properties, and, if a student, to live in the neighborhoods of Georgetown, Burleith, or Foxhall, community members commit to adhere to the terms of a Community Compact for the 2020-2021 academic year.
+Recognizing this responsibility, in order to be present on any university-owned, managed or controlled properties, and, if a student, to live in the neighborhoods of Georgetown, Burleith, or Foxhall, community members commit to adhere to the terms of a Community Compact for the 2020-2021 Academic Year (including Summer 2021).